Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Thesis.typ

 Noticing negative responses on _Fortnite: Royale Battle_'s UI design from its player base, we went on conducting a survey research to find out what's wrong.
 Three main issues are recognized on the game's UI design: counter-intuitivenes and lacking clarity, lacking simplicity/minimalism, and lacking guidance.
-The game's UI is surely causing substantial experiencing problems for new players.
+The game's UI is surely causing substantial experiencing problems for new players who are not yet familiar with its mechanisms.
 By analyzing with Nielsen's heuristics on UI design, we proposed several possible improvements: improving clarity of confusing elements, adding a proper guidance system, and strip unnecessary elements adaptively.
 We hope that our work could help make _Fortnite: Royale Battle_ a better game, as well as provide useful insights for the design of games of similar genre.